font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-federated-aws-gke-migration.md

 rs.status()
 ```

-Once you have the instance showing up as `PRIMARY`, you have a working MongoDB replica set
+Once you have all instances showing up as `SECONDARY` and this one as `PRIMARY`, you have a working MongoDB replica set
-that will replicate data across any of the replica set members in the federated cluster.
+that will replicate data across the clusters.

 Go ahead and exit out of the Mongo CLI and out of the Pod.